 Yes, it’s a small grill, and yes, it may only see seasonal use.
 That doesn’t mean you want something cheap and nasty that you replace every couple of years, nor should you break the bank.
 A quick search turns up prices from $25 to over $2000.
 I don’t recommend either!

-You should now have a good idea what to look for in the best portable gas grills.
+After consuming the above information, you should now have a good idea of what to look for in the best portable gas grills, and how to choose which would be right for you.

-We’ve taken the liberty of choosing a few possible candidates for you to take a closer look at.
+To help, we’ve taken the liberty of choosing a few possible candidates for you and list them below, for you to take a closer look.

 Weber Q2200 Liquid Propane Grill